Maximum Partial List H-Coloring on P_5-free graphs in polynomial time: Inductive step when there exists a connected solution

-Recall the input instance is $(G,\wt,\lst)$.
-Let $k:=|V(H)|$.
-Without loss of generality let $V(H)=\{1, \ldots,k\}$.
-We will first design a polynomial-time algorithm that assumes that the maximum weight solution $G^*$ is connected.
-For convenience, we will sometime refer to the solution as a vertex set $C$ of $G$ instead of an induced subgraph $G^*$.
+Recall that the input instance for the \maxpartial\ problem is $(G,\wt,\lst)$.
+Let $k=|V(H)|$.
+For convenience, we will refer to the solution as a vertex set $C$ of $G$ instead of an induced subgraph $G^*$.
 In this case, we mean to say that the solution is the graph $G$ induced on the vertex set $C$.

+Roughly speaking, in this section we show that, assuming our input instance admits a maximum weight solution which is connected, the problem reduces to solving instances with strictly smaller $\lst$ size.
+Since the maximum size of $\lst$ is at most $|V(H)|$, this allows for a recursive algorithm of depth $|V(H)|$, which is presented in the next section.